 Our sport was shaken to the core recently by the leak of the International Cycling Union’s (UCI) now infamous “suspicious list”.
-The list, which was leaked to French sports newspaper L’Equipe, ranked all 198 riders from last year’s Tour de France on a scale of doping suspicion, from zero to 10.
-The ratings, with 10 the highest level and zero the lowest, were based on readings from each rider’s biological blood passport profile before the Tour started.
-They included the latest blood tests two days before the start of the 2010 race.
+The list, leaked to French sports newspaper L’Equipe, ranked all 198 riders from last year’s Tour de France on a scale of doping suspicion, from zero to 10.
+With ten the highest and zero the lowest, the ratings were based on readings from each rider’s biological blood passport profile before the Tour started.
+They included the latest blood tests two days before the 2010 race.

 So is he right?

 Blood passport profiling was introduced for professional cyclists in January 2008 to great fanfare.
 It was hailed as the answer to cycling’s doping problems because it was centered on long-term blood and steroid profiling.
 The thinking was that having such information to hand would allow the authorities to take action against riders whose natural values highlighted suspicious fluctuations, even if they did not test positive for a specifically banned substance.
 The sporting community applauded this innovative new approach and the extraordinary possibilities it offered.

 The results have been evolutionary rather than revolutionary, but UCI is finally beginning to reap the benefits of its program.
 Last month, Slovenian cyclist Tadej Valjavec was given a two-year ban for doping.
 The Court of Arbitration for Sport found that Valjavec’s “anti-doping tests performed in April and August 2009 revealed abnormalities in the context of the athlete’s biological passport to a degree which was entirely consistent with blood manipulation”.